About tour

 Hafnarhólmi Cape

 Start your day by exploring Hafnarhólmi Cape, one of Iceland’s most unique bird-watching sites.
 A busy, adorable puffin colony lives on a tiny headland by the harbor.
 You can reach it via a small bridge.
-The puffins are abundant here and can be observed from very close up.
+These silly-looking birds are abundant here and can be observed from very close up.
 These silly looking birds are not afraid of humans at all!

 The Dyrfjöll Mountain Range